streamich/dom-copy/README.md

 # Copy to Clipboard

-Copy any text to clipboard in a brwoser.
+Copy any text to clipboard in a browser.
 Usage:

 ```js
 var copy = require('dom-copy');